zedlopez/ifm/Examples/Tilt2.md

 ```

 For many examples, a test-me script is enough to prove that the example does what it ought.
 This example, though, is a bit more complicated, and hard to test randomly.
-The remainder of the source here shows how we might write a test to verify the desired behavior of our rulebook.
+The remainder of the source here shows how we might write a test to verify the desired behaviour of our rulebook.
 Those who are only interested in the rulebook itself can stop reading at this point.